 Kuh & Love (2000) developed eight cultural propositions about premature student departure that pertained to racial and ethnic minority and traditionally underrepresented students as well as international students.
 First, a student’s decision to leave is impacted by their meaning-making system which is comprised of their values, assumptions, and beliefs of what to expect during their college experience and the overall value of a college degree.
 Students with vague or inaccurate expectations may be committed to getting a degree but have inaccurate or false information about the institution and depart when they learn the truth.
 Second, Kuh & Love (2000) propose a student’s culture of origin has an impact on the importance they place on degree attainment.
 When a student’s culture values the goals of higher education, family members are more likely to encourage persistence and support a student’s resilience when faced with challenges.
 Third, in order to navigate higher education, a student must be able to understand how their culture of origin and their prior experiences will either assist or hinder them from accomplishing their goals (Kuh & Love, 2000).
 Students who understand how to access resources and what it will take to succeed can better prepare for immersion into a new culture.
 Fourth, Kuh & Love (2000) propose the probability of persistence is inversely related to the cultural distance between a student’s culture(s) of origin and the culture of immersion.
 Cultural distance is not the same as geographical distance.
 It is when aspects of the culture of origin conflict with or are incongruent to the college’s culture or subcultures.
 Therefore, Kuh & Love’s (2000) fifth proposition is that in order for student to traverse a long cultural distance they must either become acclimated to the dominant culture, also known as acculturation, or must join one or more enclaves.
-As a part of the socialization and adjustment process, students need to acculturate and one prominent “way to negotiate cultural distance is to join a group or subculture that has values, attitudes, beliefs, and assumptions that are congenial with one’s culture of origin (Kuh & Love, 2000).”
+As a part of the socialization and adjustment process, students need to acculturate and one prominent “way to negotiate cultural distance is to join a group or subculture that has values, attitudes, beliefs, and assumptions that are congenial with one’s culture of origin (Kuh & Love, 2000, p. #).”
 Kuh & Love’s (2000) sixth proposition states that there is a positive relationship between cultural stress and the amount of time a student spends in their culture of origin.
 For instance, students who live at home and are immersed in the obligations of their culture of origin or have greater cultural distances to travel, have a higher probability that they will have difficulty in persisting.
 For others with fewer familial pressures and stressors and more accessible campus support systems, the cultural distance is easier to manage.
 The seventh proposition developed by Kuh & Love (2000) states that a student will be more likely to persist if their sociocultural connections to the academic program and to their affinity groups are sufficiently intense.
 This relates directly back to Tinto’s (1993) concept of integration.
 For Kuh & Love (2000), there needs to be a sense of belonging to one or more groups that share systems of meaning-making.
 Socially this happens through interactions and relationships with peers and faculty members.
 Academically this happens through the pursuit of an academic discipline that matches the student’s interests, beliefs, talents, and abilities.
 Finally, Kuh & Love’s (2000) eighth proposition asserts that students who belong to more than one enclave are more likely to persist, especially if the members of the cultural group value achievement and persistence.

 Integrated Retention Models